-The Johnson Matthey Agritech Partnership Programme (JMAPP) in association with Cranfield University is a pilot programme offering businesses the opportunity to receive a package of intensive support (technical and commercial) to accelerate the market translation of high impact innovations for the Agritech sector.
-There is just a short window for applications to the programme – closing on 11 April 2018 – so we invite you to apply without delay.
+The Johnson Matthey Agritech Partnership Programme (JMAPP), in association with Cranfield University, is a pilot programme offering businesses the opportunity to receive a package of intensive support (technical and commercial) to accelerate the market translation of high impact innovations for the Agritech sector.

 Johnson Matthey is a global leader in science, committed to delivering world-leading solutions for clean air and improved health, while making the most efficient use of our planet's natural resources.